Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Dogs can eat truffles in moderation, they are not toxic to dogs.
-You shouldn’t feed your dog regularly on truffles, though.
-Doing so can lead to nutritional issues, as truffles don’t contain all the nutrients dogs need.
+Dogs can eat truffles in moderation, and they are not toxic to dogs.
+You shouldn’t serve truffles to your dog regularly, however.
+Doing so can lead to nutritional issues since truffles don’t contain all the nutrients dogs need.
 Furthermore, because many dogs aren’t used to consuming truffles, they can cause an upset stomach.

 Benefits of Truffles for Dogs

-Truffles are very expensive and are a sought after delicacy by many people.
-It is not likely that you will be sharing your hard earned truffles willingly with your dog.
-However, should they get hold of some of this popular culinary ingredient there may be some benefits for them.
+Truffles are very expensive, and it’s unlikely you want to share your hard-earned truffles with your dog.
+However, if they sneak a bite, there may be some benefits for them.
 Keep in mind that not all proposed benefits are proven in dogs.

 1. Protein

-Dogs typically consume all of the protein they need in their commercial diet.
-The AAFCO requires these diets to include a minimum amount of protein.
-However, some dogs may benefit from extra protein in their diet if recommended by their veterinary surgeon.
+Dogs typically consume all of the protein they need in their commercial diet, which the AAFCO requires to include a minimum amount.
+However, some dogs may benefit from extra protein if their veterinarian recommends it.

 2. Antioxidants

 Truffles also contain a high level of antioxidants.
-Antioxidants help prevent oxidation within cells.
-Oxidation can lead to countless diseases, including cancer and chronic inflammatory conditions.
-Antioxidants also help to reduce inflammation which is beneficial.
+Antioxidants help prevent oxidation within cells, which can lead to countless diseases, including cancer and chronic inflammatory conditions.
+They also help reduce inflammation, which is beneficial.
 Therefore, antioxidants are often recommended for dogs, people, and practically any other animal.
-They work to keep a dog generally healthy.
+They work to keep dogs generally healthy.

 3. Minerals